GreenSaladLeaf/Bike-Share/README.md

 HAVING id_count > 1
 ORDER BY id_count DESC
 ```
+**Findings:**
-- **47** station names have more than one station id, in pattern of one of them with extra '21-'
+- **49** station names are associated with more than one station ID.
+- **47** of these station names follow a pattern where an additional '21-' prefix is added to the station ID.
-- found one station id has its station name
+- One station has an ID that is exactly the same as its station name.
-- another one with '15541.1.1'
+- Another station name has two IDs: '15541' and '15541.1.1', indicating a potential versioning issue or an inconsistency.

 **Example Results**:
 |Row|station_name|station_id|id_count|